My Inspiration for the Story

 Learning to Write

 I started writing and realized I didn’t have a clue how to construct a book.
 I set my novel aside and took a children’s writing course (from online Institute of Writing).
 Scratch head… children’s writing?
-I thought I’d start with something easy... but it’s not as easy as I thought it would be, but was good practice.
+I thought I’d start with something easy... while it wasn't as easy as I thought it would be, it turned out to be good practice.
 However, I ended up having several children’s nature articles published in a variety of magazines and found I greatly enjoyed it.
 Then my first granddaughter was born and I put all writing aside for a while to focus on her, especially once we found out she has Rett Syndrome.
 My time spent with both my granddaughters is something I wouldn’t trade for all the world!
 When the girls were in school full-time I picked up my suspense novel again and started writing, only to discover I still didn’t know what I was doing so took more classes.
 After a two-year writing course, this time with the focus on novels, I started writing my book again.

 Some Behind the Scenes Tidbits